igjese/galaxy-campaign/README.md

 - Fog of war: scouts, reserve
 - Supply resource (ships use it for upkeep)
 - Personel resource
+- Pre-generated batches of context-specific messages for radio-chatter and galaxy news
+- Galaxy news from ai logs (battles, map movements)

 ## Tech Tree